 Chances are that, as a small business, you won’t be able to satisfy all your pressing recruitment needs with internal hiring and sideways or vertical promotions.
 The next best thing to do is to ask your employees to come up with references of people who may be valuable additions to your company.

 This is another common practice in big business.
 Employees are often actively incentivized to engage with the recruitment process, with those who provide quality references even receiving monetary compensation for their involvement.
+Effective compensation management can help ensure these incentives are both motivating and cost-effective for your business.

 This method can produce good results, as employees tend to recommend people they believe will be a good addition to the company and will fit in well or have valuable qualities.
 References take a load off the shoulders of recruiters, but it’s important to remember that the practice can only take you so far.
 They are often helpful but are by no means a substitute for doing some due diligence on the recommended candidate.
 DBS checks and interviews are still very much in order when hiring, regardless of how highly recommended a prospective employee is.